 If you're on the hunt for the best Android smartphone around, you've come to the right place.
 We've put all the major Google-powered handsets through their paces to give you our best Android phones round-down.

 There's one key way in which Android is massively different from its Apple-branded smartphone competition - the number of phones out there running Google's hot mobile OS.

-The big names are all here; Samsung, Sony, LG and Huawei are at the fore.
+The big names are all here; Samsung, LG, Huawei and OnePlus are at the fore.
 The many variations in screen size, processor power, software features and design makes finding the best Android phone for you extremely tough.

 - Best smartphone: the top phones we've tested

 To help find the most fitting Android phone for you, we've rounded up the best Android handsets out there today, rating the phones on hardware performance, OS upgrade potential and, of course, how shiny and nice they are to have and boast about to work colleagues.

 So here they are - the best Android phones money can buy today.

 1. Samsung Galaxy S9 Plus